WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Evaluation

-In our experimental evaluation, we used \framework{} to automatically discover the attacks reported in \autoref{sec:webinvariants}.
+In our experimental evaluation, we used \framework{} to automatically discover the attacks reported in \autoref{tab:webinvariants}.
 Additionally, when we implemented a fix to an attack, we ran \framework{} again to confirm that the issue had been addressed.
-Since the $\mu$Z solver may not terminate (see \autoref{sec:compiler}), we use the length of the previously discovered attack trace plus one as the maximal search size, thus verifying that the previous attack is not reachable anymore.
+Since the $\mu$Z solver may not terminate (see \autoref{sec:compiler}), we use the length of the previously discovered attack trace plus one as the maximal search size, thus obtaining confidence that the previous attack is not reachable anymore.

-In this section, we report the time required by \framework{} to find the the attacks and describe various optimization techniques that allowed us to drastically improve the performance of our approach.
+We report the time required by \framework{} to find the attacks and describe various optimization techniques that allowed us to drastically improve the performance of our approach.
 All our experiments have been conducted on a virtual machine with 32 VCPUs (2GHz AMD EPYC) and 128GB of RAM.

 The baseline performance is displayed on the third column of \autoref{tab:evaluation}.
-We can observe a clear correlation between the size of the attack trace and the time required to find an attack, which is caused by the unrolling technique employed by the BMC engine of the $\mu$Z solver~\cite{HBM11} used in \framework.
+We can observe a clear correlation between the size of the attack trace and the time required to find an attack, which is caused by the unrolling technique employed by the BMC engine of the $\mu$Z solver used in \framework.
 In particular, time increases exponentially with respect to the size of the attack trace, leading to running times of several days or weeks for traces with 10 or more events.
+To tackle these performance issues, we have implemented various optimizations that consist in \begin{enumerate*}[label=(\roman*)] \item defining additional rules (or lemmas) representing common configurations (e.g., loading of a frame containing a script) that can be used by the SMT solver instead letting it rediscover the right list of events leading to these configurations, and \item simplifying the model at compile time (e.g., by disabling frames) so that the resulting SMT formula is easier to solve. \end{enumerate*}

-To tackle these performance issues, we have implemented various optimizations that consist in \begin{enumerate*}[label=(\roman*)] \item defining additional rules (or lemmas) representing common configurations (e.g., loading of a frame containing a script) that can be used by the SMT solver instead letting it figure out on its own the right list of events leading to these configurations, and \item simplifying the model at compile time (e.g., by disabling frames) so that the resulting SMT-formula is easier to solve. \end{enumerate*}
+We describe these optimizations in the following, and we refer the reader to \autoref{sec:appendix-scalability} for a discussion on the scalability of our browser model, which confirms the effectiveness of lemmas in mitigating the complexity that arises from the addition of new Web components.

-\paragraph{User-defined lemmas}
+\subsection{User-defined Lemmas}